BrunaGPires/BrunaGPires/README.md

 <img align='right' src="./assets/octocat-1691074644357.png" width="200">

 - Internet Systems student.
-- I'm interested in backend development
+- Aspiring backend developer.
-- I'm improving my knowledge in C# and .Net.
+- Focusing on improving my knowledge in C# and .NET.
-- I love meeting new places and new people.
+- Passionate about exploring new places and connecting with new people.
+- Participant in the "100 days of code" challenge by He4rt Developers.
+Sharing my journey and progress on Twitter.
-- I am currently participating in the WEX bootcamp - .NET Development and QA at DIO
+- Currently enrolled in the WEX bootcamp - .NET Development and QA at DIO.
-- I participated in the Nova Geração project by Instituto Caldeira
+- Previous involvement in the Nova Geração project by Instituto Caldeira.

 <p align='center'><i><b>feel free to contact me :)</i></b>